Social networking/media

 I might consider texting for polling.
 The only trouble is, the polster does not absorb the (text/phone) cost of the customer response.
 If I respond to a poll, I'm doing the polster a favor (--well, at least a service).
 The least that I can expect is for the polster to absorb the phone cost of my response (even if it's a penny).

+And, yes, it's an asynchronous tool.
+Sometimes though, it almost seems like a synchronous tool coming from my children or any of these little kids.
+They seem to respond to the text at the same time that they're getting my text.
+It takes me eternity to respond to them.
 Moodle chat is also a synchronous tool.
 It's particularly good that the recording can be played later either for further analysis or by someone who may have missed the chat.
 The only disadvantage that an absentee suffers is the inability to contribute to the live event.
 Stuff happens such that even when we're all set for a live chat, we can still miss it.
 Here's my recent expereience

 I was scheduled for a Moodle chat at 9:30 p.m. on Thursday.
 I went and got a brad new headphone with mike on Wednesday, excited and ready.
 I got ready an hour early, or so I thought.
 I could not login to mvcr.
 I though I was tech savvy so I started various troubleshoots (--in retrospect, I think I was just hacking around).
 By 9:00 p.m.
 I started sending fyi text messages to Norm.
 9:15!
 I sent out several SOSs to Norm, to Scott Johnson, to the Help Desk, and one to a prayer line.